This guide compares Sling TV vs. Fubo. Keep reading to see how these two streaming services stack up.

 Sling Blue

-Sling Orange + Blue
+Sling Orange & Blue

-Sling Blue (also $35) is supposed to provide an alternative way to watch broadcast networks without a TV antenna, but you may not get many channels unless you live near a major metropolitan area.
+Sling Blue is supposed to provide an alternative way to watch broadcast networks without a TV antenna, but you may not get many channels unless you live near a major metropolitan area.
 Sling TV is still hashing out deals with local broadcast network affiliates across the country.
 Before subscribing to Sling Blue, be sure to check the Sling TV website to find out what channels you’ll be able to get in your locality.
 Sling Blue comes with three simultaneous streams and 50 hours of DVR recording.

-Fact 2: Sling TV Has Better Promo Codes and Deals
+Fact 2: Sling TV has better promo codes and deals

 You can often get some free gear with your Sling TV subscription if you punch in a promo code when you buy.